 If the address does not follow this format, enter the information in each of fields B5 to B9 based on your understanding of the address information, and according to the number of characters available in each field.

-Field B10 Client's telephone number
+Field B10 Telephone number

 Enter the telephone number, including the area code, of the individual or entity that ordered the EFT.